kmccalltech/Configuring-IP-Addresses-/README.md

 </p>

 <h1>Configuring IP Addresses</h1>
-This lab outlines the process of configuring a Cisco router using Packet Tracer. (credit for this lab creation is JermeyIT's Lab youtube page).
+This lab outlines the process of configuring a Cisco router using Packet Tracer.
+(Credit for this lab creation is JermeyIT's Lab YouTube page)

 <br />

 <h2>Enviroments and Technologies Used</h2>

 -Cisco Packet Tracer
--Labs default configuration made by JeremyIT
+-Labs' default configuration made by JeremyIT

 <h2>Operation System Used</h2>